 To be Christ-centered means that the Word of God, properly interpreted and applied, is our ultimate authority for belief and conduct.
 Christ—not a man or a group of men—is the head of the church.
 Jesus is Lord over His church!
 Therefore, at CASM, Christ is the focus of every worship service, prayer time, outreach effort, Bible study, service opportunity, and everything we are as a people.
 Our priorities are Christ first, Christ second, and Christ third.
 It is all about Christ!

 The pastors and elders of CASM believe that the most biblical way to teach God’s Word is through expository preaching.
 This form of preaching involves the expositing, or comprehensive explanation, of Scripture, usually verse by verse through entire books of the Bible.
-To “exposit” means to expose; therefore, an expositor’s goal is to explain or expose the meaning of a passage of Scripture using what he learned as he studied the grammar, context, and historical setting of the particular text.

 We believe that as the leadership goes, so goes the church.
 Leadership must model Christlikeness for the flock.
 Leadership must also equip the saints for the work of ministry.
 We unashamedly follow the biblical model of godly, qualified male leadership.
 Learn more about our leaders.